Dynamic Plus Segment

 Nest filters

-Create exclusion groups
+Create contact exclusion group

-Preview the number of contacts entering the segment
+Preview number of contacts entering the segment

-Text summary
+Text-mode summary

 Update frequency Every 3 hours Real-time

-Keep Learning!
+Keep learning!

 • Static Segment, to segment contacts through workflows.